 Heather Coleman Davis & Associates advocates and defended our interests in both state and local issues that would have negatively impacted our industry and the way we perform business.

-NTS is the training provider most recognized to meet licensing requirements for the electronic life safety and security industry in the United States.
-NTS classes are administered in classroom settings or online.
-Members save hundreds of dollars over the non-member rate.
+We provide training from the most recognized to meet licensing requirements for the electronic life safety and security industry in the United States.
+Classes are administered in classroom settings or online.
+Members save hundreds of dollars over the non-member rate to keep their licenses current.

 To View our 2019 Training Calendar, Register and Pay